lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Delegate "Getting Started" Action Items Checklist**

 1. Get one of the `RSP Accounts`_ for DP0 delegates.
-2. Set up your `Community Forum Account`_.
+2. Set up your account in the `Rubin Community Forum`_.
 3. Attend one of the `DP0 Kick-Off Info Sessions`_.

-Recommended additional action items: review the `Guidelines and Expectations`_, consider participating in the `DP0 Delegate Assemblies`_, and find out about `Getting Support`_.
+4. Review the `Guidelines and Expectations`_ for delegates.
+5. Consider participating in the `DP0 Delegate Assemblies`_.
+6. Learn about `Getting Support`_ for DP0.

 ..
 Review content in <https://confluence.lsstcorp.org/display/LSSTOps/DP0+CE+Planning>__ for content and structure.